-- Normal Tension Glaucoma
+Normal Tension Glaucoma

 In some cases, people without increased eye pressure develop damage to their optic nerve.
 The cause of this isn’t known.
 However, extreme sensitivity or a lack of blood flow to your optic nerve may be a factor in this type of glaucoma.

 The most common type, primary open angle glaucoma, is usually treated with eyedrops.
 Laser treatment or surgery may be offered if drops don’t help.

 Treatment for other types of glaucoma may include:

-- Secondary glaucoma: Eyedrops, laser treatment, or surgery, depending on the underlying cause.
+• Secondary Glaucoma – eyedrops, laser treatment or surgery, depending on the underlying cause.

-- Childhood glaucoma: Surgery to correct the problem in the eye that led to the buildup of fluid and pressure
+• Childhood Glaucoma – surgery to correct the problem in the eye that led to the build-up of fluid and pressure

-You’ll also be advised to attend regular follow-up appointments to monitor your eyes and check that the treatment is working.
+You’ll also be advised to attend regular follow-up appointments to monitor your eyes and check that treatment is working.
 It’s important not to miss any of these appointments.

 - Severe eye pain